psanyalaich/PSA/README.md

 I'm a first-year undergraduate student at KIIT University and I've been majoring in biotechnology.

-Although I'm a newbie my interests include Machine Learning, Bioinformatics, and Data Science.
+My interests include Bioinformatics, Computational Biology, and Data Science.

-Languages known are Python (and many more to come).
+Languages known are Python, PERL, C and Linux (+ many more to come).